CS222-UIUC/team-07-project-smartride/README.md

    d.
 Troubleshoot: If you still cannot see the location in map, then please check permissions for accessing location for chrome in your phone / computer.

 4. To set up `ngrok`, follow instructions on `https://ngrok.com/`, the free plan is enough for us.

+## Open Route Service API

+We are using Open Route Service to calculate the route.
+It takes the coordinates of 2 points and return a `geojson` that contains the route info.
+The API requires a key to limit the calling frequency, however, the free plan would be enough for our project (2000 calls per day).

+I stored my key in a file and I will send to you privately.
+Please put the file under `backend/routes` folder.
+Then everything should work. **Never make the API key public (including add it into the Github repo)!**

+You can also request a new API by registering an account at [openrouteservice.org](openrouteservice.org).